dusrb37/Skin-AnoFAIR/lora_bias/README.md

-# LoRA_bias - Disease Feature Preservation with Demographic Conditioning
+# LoRA_bias - Baseline Statistical Bias Learning

 First adapter that learns the inherent statistical distribution of the clinical dataset without any conditioning.